-Presents 110 stunning, one of a kind pieces by 50 leading makers of jewellery from the 1960s and 1970s, which reflect the inventive, forward-thinking attitudes of the era
+Features 110 stunning pieces by 50 leading makers of jewellery from the 1960s and 1970s, all from the collection of Kimberly Klosterman

 The 1960s and 1970s were characterized by rebellion and intense cultural change in which ornaments took many forms.
-From space-age plastic earrings to the hippie’s beaded necklace inspired by non-western cultures, new approaches to bodily adornment—including jewellery— expressed individuality, nonconformity, and the wearer’s aesthetic, political and intellectual values.
-All of the pieces in this new volume, drawn from the Klosterman Collection in Cincinnati, are wonderful examples of this modern spirit.
+From space-age plastic earrings to the hippy’s beaded necklace inspired by non-western cultures, new approaches to bodily adornment—including jewellery— expressed individuality, nonconformity, and the wearer’s aesthetic, political and intellectual values.
+The pieces in this new volume, all drawn from the Kimberly Klosterman Collection, are wonderful examples of this modern spirit.

 Simply Brilliant explores the ground-breaking 1961 Goldsmiths Hall Exhibition in London, which brought a new direction in jewellery design to the fore, inspiring contemporary jewellery designers—John Donald, Arthur King, Andrew Grima and Gilbert Albert, among others— who in turn influenced major jewellery houses such as Cartier, Bulgari, Chopard and Van Cleef and Arpels, and paved the way for an international movement in fashion and design.